russell-archer/StoreHelper/README.md

 ![](./readme-assets/StoreHelperDemo3b.png)

 Both targets support the **In-App Purchase** capability.
-Adding this capability also adds the `StoreKit` framework to your project:
+Adding this capability also adds the `StoreKit2` framework to your project:

 ![](./readme-assets/StoreHelperDemo5.png)

 # Defining our Products
 Before we do anything else we need to define the products we'll be selling.
-Ultimately this will be done in App Store Connect.
+Ultimately, this will be done in **App Store Connect**.
 However, testing in-app purchases (IAPs) using an **App Store Sandbox** environment takes quite a bit of setting up and is rather frustrating to work with.

 > The sandbox test environment requires you to create multiple **sandbox test accounts** in App Store Connect.
 Each sandbox account has to have a unique email address and be validated as an AppleID.
 In addition, sandbox tests must be on a real device, not the simulator.
 >
-> Prior to iOS 15, you would need to **sign out** of your normal AppleID and sign-in using the sandbox account.
+> Prior to iOS 15, you need to **sign out** of your normal AppleID and sign-in using the sandbox account.
 This really means you need a spare device to do testing on.
 >
 > When sandbox testing on a real device with iOS 15 onwards, you **no longer need to sign-out of your AppleID before making sandbox purchases**.
 > This means that if you don't have a dedicated test device you can safely carry out sandbox testing on your main device!
 All you need to do is run the app and start a purchase.
-At this point you will be prompted to login to the App Store: use your **sandbox** account credentials.
+At this point you will be prompted to login to the App Store: use your **sandbox account credentials**.
 >
 > Prior to WWDC21, using the sandbox test environment was pretty painful.
-Each time you made a purchase using a sandbox account that account became “used up” and couldn't be used to re-purchase the same product.
-There was no way to clear purchases and you had to use a fresh sandbox account for each set of product purchases!
+Each time you made a purchase using a sandbox account that account became "used up" and couldn't be used to re-purchase the same product.
+There was no way to clear purchases and you had to use a fresh sandbox account for each set of product purchases.
 Happily, post-WWDC21 you can now reset a user's purchases (on App Store Connect), change the account region and adjust renewal rates!

 Fortunately, there's now a much better way.